cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 ## Scene Setup

 Up until this point, we haven't needed to interact with the Unity scene, aside from attaching a script to the Main Camera object that is placed by default.
-For us to demonstrate reading geometry from the scene, we will use the Unity editor to create a plane in the scene that's similar to the plane we previously created in code.
+For us to demonstrate reading geometry from the scene, we will use the Unity editor to create a plane in the scene that's similar to the plane we previously created in code, but half the siz.

 ![Blank Scene](../assets/walkthroughs/unity/4_mesh_reading/start_point.png)

-To begin, open the Unity project from [Unity Project Setup](@ref UnityProjectSetup)
+To begin, open the Unity project from [Unity Project Setup](@ref UnityProjectSetup).

 ### Creating the Plane